Cook Eat Well

 Paleo Hazelnut Cookies

-These simple paleo hazelnut cookies are one of the first cookies I made when I went grain-free.
+These simple hazelnut cookies are one of the first cookies I made when I started baking gluten-free.
 I experimented with a lot of different flours, and the combination of hazelnut flour (finely ground blanched hazelnuts) and almond flour was perfect for these cookies.
-They are nutty, chewy and not-too-sweet — perfect with a dairy-free hot chocolate or coffee.
+They are nutty, chewy and not-too-sweet - perfect with hot chocolate or coffee.

 These cookies are quick and easy to put together and use just seven ingredients.
 Here's what you'll need to make them: